April 2026

 Gaziantep Airport, May 2026

-We arrived Gaziantep airport and followed our humans to the arrivals hall to pick up our luggage.
+We arrived Gaziantep airport and followed our humans to the bagage claim to pick up our luggage.
 Our photographer was going to take a group photo of us to document that we had actually arrived Gaziantep.
 The image, however, turned out to be blurred.
 Luckily, one of our fellow delegates, Tatiana, took a photo of us with her mobile phone, and she sent us a copy for the record.
+Thank you, Tatiana, our photographer was grateful, and he asked us to let you know.

 The Euphrates River, May 2026